 12 – Is your website performing to its full potential?

-There are a number of tools available to check how well your website is performing.
+There are a number of digital marketing audit tools available to check how well your website is performing.
 Google TestMySite, Pingdom Website Speed Test, GT Metrix and many more.
 With website speed being a key factor in gaining the conversions you desire, this is a vital element of your digital marketing audit.

 For example, Google’s TestMySite can give you an indication of how their bots view the speed and usability of your website and landing pages – Landing page quality forms part of the overall ad rank, so it is important that your website scores highly with Google.
 TestMySite can also provide you with a free report to show what needs to be fixed.

 It is also worth analysing the data in your Google Analytics.
 BY deep diving into the data you can see stats such as landing page bounce rate, load time, time spent on the page/website, % of new users and much more.